flgkd/integer-linear-programming-notes/notes/08-dantzig-wolfe-decomposition.md

 ## 3. Minkowski-Weyl Theorem and the Representation of a Block⭐⭐

-The mathematical foundation of Dantzig-Wolfe Decomposition is the Minkowski-Weyl theorem.
+The mathematical foundation of Dantzig-Wolfe Decomposition is the Minkowski-Weyl theorem [2].

 ### 3.1 General Polyhedral Representation